 Close to the temple, you'll find the Chivit Thamma Da Coffee House, a gorgeous country house turned into a restaurant, offering indoor and outdoor sitting.
 It's amongst the most charming dining spots in the city and a must-visit.
 Lulled by soft jazzy music, you will enjoy Thai and international dishes, breakfastS and snacks.
 The place is particularly romantic at sunset and is well worth the trip.

 Wat Rong Khun or The White Temple is a more modern undertaking; it was founded in 1997, and it's artist Chalermchai Kositpipat's life work.
-Inspired by the region's Buddhist temples, this gorgeously ornamented, pearly-white landmark is worth visiting Chiang Rai alone.
+Inspired by the region's Buddhist temples, this gorgeously ornamented, the pearly-white landmark is worth visiting Chiang Rai alone.

 Pai, Hot Springs and Scenic Views

 In Thailand's very north, neighboring the Myanmar border, there's Pai.
 The small town's laid back atmosphere, livened by its visitors from all over the world, makes this destination a real treat, especially if you're in need of peace and calm.
 Tucked deep in a valley, surrounded by endless mountains, Pai seems to exist in its own time zone.